francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 - If your CM11 interface or tranceiver is on a different phase from your remote powerline modules, you will need to install a passive or active phase amplifier/repeater at your breaker panel, such as the X10 PRO XPCR or Leviton HCA02-10E.
 - If your CM11 locks up or does not transmit intermittently, you may need to install X10 filters on nearby appliances.
 Uninterruptable Power Supplies are particularly bad in this regard.
 For post-1999 CM11A/CM12U/HD11A/HC60RX serial interface models, there is a modification you can do to mitigate this: [CM11A Overheating](https://web.archive.org/web/20080519131426/http://www.idobartana.com/hakb/CM11Aoverheating.htm)

+It's recommended to avoid the CM11A and its derivatives in a 'modern' home (modern is codeword for 'full of switching devices') for reliability reasons unless you're handy with a soldering iron; the XTB-232 is a much better experience out of the box as it's not prone to lockups or command collisions.

 ### Slow/intermittent CM11 Serial Connection Issues